- We advise you to reconsider your need to travel to Bahrain due to the uncertain security situation and threat of terrorist attack.

 - Terrorist attacks could occur at any time and could be directed against government buildings, public areas and locations known to be frequented by foreigners.
 This includes tourist sites, hotels, shopping areas, restaurants, cafes, and large scale sporting and cultural events.
 See Safety and security.

 - Demonstrations and protests occur regularly.
+Protests could occur in February to mark the uprisings that took place in Bahrain in February 2011 during the Arab Spring.
 You should avoid all public gatherings and protests as they often turn violent.
 If you are in an area where a protest is occurring you should either leave the area if it is safe to do so, or remain indoors and away from windows.

 - There is a visible security presence in Bahrain, particularly around Manama city centre and Shia-majority villages.
 You should follow the instructions of local authorities and security forces.